Human Rights Groups are a Hoax: How They Abandoned Black Slaves

 Given that the right to be free from being another’s property is second only to the right to life itself, how can this astonishing refusal to prioritize the plight of slaves by these human rights giants be explained?

 The answer sheds light on an unspoken dynamic which motivates Western human rights groups.
 These organizations are composed mostly of decent white people who care very much to fight against crimes — past and present — they believe to be committed by people like themselves.

 Marching under the banner of “not in our name” confers public virtue on the marchers and expiates them from the widespread and widely accepted charges against white, Western culture.
-Being against apartheid in South Africa means that a white person who sees white evil and stands against it — “Not in my name!” — immediately identifies that person as among “the good whites.”
+Being against apartheid in South Africa meant that a white person who sees white evil and stands against it immediately identifies that person as among “the good whites.”

-There could be more slaves today in the world than at any time in human history.
-Most of the slaves serve people who are not from Western cultures, and so campaigning against this — which is clearly much worse than most every other crime with the exception of murder — distracts from the average Amnesty, Human Rights Watch, or United Nations activist’s goal of gaining themselves “innocence” from Western sin.
-Only when sexual slavery was found to abound in the West also did the human rights community begin to say the word “slavery.”
+There could be more slaves today in the world than at any time in human history — around 40.3 million.
+Most of these slaves serve people who are not from Western cultures (largely in India), and so campaigning against this — which is clearly much worse than most every other crime with the exception of murder — distracts from the average Amnesty, Human Rights Watch, or United Nations activist’s goal of gaining themselves “innocence” from Western sin.
+It was only when sexual slavery was found to abound in the West also that the human rights community began to freely use the word “slavery.”

 Read the American Anti-Slavery Group’s reports on the enslavement of blacks in Africa today.